 He works with private equity and venture capital groups and smaller private and start-up companies on seed, venture, and other early- to late-stage financings.
 As part of this practice, he drafts and negotiates purchase, shareholder, and investor rights agreements, employment agreements, charter documents, and option plans.

 Mr. Chalian also represents issuers, underwriters, and selling shareholders in connection with public and private offerings of securities.
 He works with private and public companies on general corporate matters, including corporate governance matters and SEC reporting and disclosure obligations.

-Prior to joining Robinson+Cole, Mr. Chalian was associated with Mayer Brown LLP in New York and was a partner at several highly regarded regional firms.
+Prior to joining Robinson+Cole, Mr. Chalian was associated with Mayer Brown LLP in New York and was a partner at several highly regarded national and regional firms.